aws/aws-cdk/packages/@aws-cdk/custom-resources/README.md

   print("delete resource %s" % physical_id)
   # ...
 ```

+> When writing your handlers, there are a couple of non-obvious corner cases you need to
+> pay attention to.
+See the [important cases to handle](#important-cases-to-handle) section for more information.

 Users may also provide an additional handler called `isComplete`, for cases
 where the lifecycle operation cannot be completed immediately.
 The